ccogs/ccogs.github.io/biketober.md

 ## Help!
 I don't have a bike!

-Unfortunately, you do need one.
-Please do not use a CitiBike.
-I would suggest you use a road bike or a hybrid bike and not a mountain bike.

-I've been told you can rent a bike for $30/day, so you would need to spend $90 for Biketober.
+This route goes places you can't CitiBike so I expect you'll have to rent them.
+I'm told renting is $50/day or $250/month, but buying is also $100-500.

 ## Help!
 I'm afraid to ride a bike in traffic!

 Biketober was made for you!
 We'll arrange an initial start point that is close to everyone's house to limit time spent biking alone.
-Most of the routes will be fairly car-free and you won't be expected to do anything too scary.
+Most of the routes will be fairly car-free and you won't be expected to do anything too scary. :)

 If desired, we can also do a special "City Biking 101" course on 19 September or 20 September.
 You can use a citibike for that.

 ## Help!
 I'm worried I'm unfit!

+You can definitely biketober, I promise.

-If you can walk ~5 miles with no problem/breaks, you can Biketober.
-However, I suggest focusing on slight uphill walking (12-3-30 at the gym on a treadmill) or stationary cycling throughout September to prepare.
+I suggest focusing on slight uphill walking (12-3-30 at the gym on a treadmill) or stationary cycling throughout September to prepare.

 ## How do I sign up?